NephCure Supported Conferences and Meetings

 American Society of Nephrology – www.asn-online.org

-ASN Kidney Week 2017 will be held in New Orleans, LA from October 31 to November 5.
+ASN Kidney Week 2018 will be held in San Diego, CA from October 23-28, 2018.
 NephCure uses this opportunity to promote NephCure funded research projects and to meet with clinicians and scientists from around the world.

 Partnering For Cures – www.partneringforcures.org

-Partnering for Cures brings together leaders from across all sectors of the medical research enterprise for the express purpose of fostering the collaborations needed to speed and improve outcomes-driven R&D. This year’s conference will be held in San Francisco on November 14, 2017.
+Partnering for Cures brings together leaders from across all sectors of the medical research enterprise for the express purpose of fostering the collaborations needed to speed and improve outcomes-driven R&D. This year’s conference was held San Francisco on November 14, 2017.

 ISN World Congress of Nephrology – https://www.theisn.org/events/isn-world-congress-of-nephrology